 - 10.01.1 Telehealth offers expanded access to health care for Enrollees.
 Telehealth can be used to provide timely access to medical care, increase access to services like behavioral health in which there are particular access barriers due to a limited workforce, and improve self-care management through remote patient monitoring.
-Telehealth and other virtual health services offer additional access points to medical care that is responsive, patient centered, and reduces barriers such as transportation, childcare, limited English proficiency (LEP), and time off work which may exist for Enrollees. - 10.01.2 In the annual application for certification, the Contractor shall report the extent to which the Contractor is supporting the use of telehealth, remote patient monitoring, and other technologies when clinically appropriate to assist in providing high quality, accessible, patient-centered care.
-The Contractor must report: - 1) The types and modalities of telehealth and virtual health services that the Contractor offers to Enrollees, including: - a) Interactive dialogue over the phone (voice only) - b) Interactive face to face (video and audio) - c) Asynchronous via email, text, instant messaging or other - d) Remote patient monitoring - e) e-Consult - f) Other modalities - 2) How Contractor is communicating with and educating Enrollees about telehealth services including:
+Telehealth and other virtual health services offer additional access points to medical care that is responsive, patient centered, and reduces barriers such as transportation, childcare, and time off work which may exist for Enrollees. - 10.01.2 In the annual application for certification, the Contractor shall report the extent to which the Contractor is supporting the use of telehealth, remote patient monitoring, and other technologies when clinically appropriate to assist in providing high quality, accessible, patient-centered care.
+The Contractor must report: - 1) The types and modalities of telehealth and virtual health services that Contractor offers to Enrollees. - 2) How Contractor is communicating with and educating Enrollees about telehealth services including: - a) Service availability explained on key Enrollee website pages like the home page and provider directory page; and - b) Service cost-share explained on key Enrollee website pages like the summary of benefits and coverage page and medical cost estimator page. - 3) The frequency of all-member communications to inform Enrollees of telehealth services.

-- a) Service availability explained on key Enrollee website pages like the home page and provider directory page; and - b) Service cost-share explained on key Enrollee website pages like the summary of benefits and coverage page and medical cost estimator page. - 3) The frequency of all-member communications to inform Enrollees of telehealth services. - 4) How the Contractor facilitates the integration and coordination of care between third party telehealth vendor services and primary care and other network providers. - 5) How the Contractor facilitates Enrollee access to telehealth services such as screening for and reporting on broadband affordability and lower-cost alternative modalities, digital literacy, availability of smartphones or other devices for internet connectivity, and the geographic availability of high-speed internet services. - 6) Description of the Contractor's telehealth reimbursement policies for network providers and for third party telehealth vendors to include payment parity between: - a) Telehealth including voice only when appropriate and comparable in-person or other non-telehealth services; and - b) Telehealth vendor and contract provider rendered telehealth services. - 7) How the Contractor evaluates the impact telehealth has on the cost and quality of care provided to Enrollees such as the extent to which telehealth replaces or adds to utilization of Emergency Department services. - 10.01.3 The Contractor must engage with Covered California to review its utilization of telehealth services using HEI data.
+- 4) How the Contractor facilitates the integration and coordination of care between third party telehealth vendor services and primary care and other network providers. - 5) How the Contractor facilitates Enrollee access to telehealth services such as screening for and reporting on broadband affordability and lower-cost alternative modalities, digital literacy, availability of smartphones or other devices for internet connectivity, and the geographic availability of high-speed internet services. - 6) Description of the Contractor's telehealth reimbursement policies for network providers and for third party telehealth vendors to include payment parity between: - a) Telehealth including voice only when appropriate and comparable in-person or other nontelehealth services; and - b) Telehealth vendor and contract provider rendered telehealth services. - 7) How the Contractor evaluates the impact telehealth has on the cost and quality of care provided to Enrollees such as the extent to which telehealth replaces or adds to utilization of Emergency Department services. - 10.01.3 The Contractor must engage with Covered California to review its utilization of telehealth services using HEI data.